mher/flower/docs/config.rst

 Sets the interval for saving the Flower state.

-Flower state includes information about workers, tasks.
+Flower state includes information about workers and tasks.
 The state is saved periodically to ensure data persistence and recovery upon restart.

 By default, periodic saving is disabled.
 Flower will not automatically save its state at regular intervals.
 If you want to enable periodic state saving, set the `state_save_interval` option to a positive integer value representing the interval in milliseconds.